philipmaz/SpringCMS-Content-Management-System-/README.md

 Users can go directly from Categories page to Articles readall page cliking on the link "show all articles" at the bottom of the page.

-Project encorporates two probably the most popular frameworks in Java: Spring and Hibernate.
+Project encorporates two frameworks in Java: Spring and Hibernate.

-Have a nice time trying out my app!